aa-it-vasa/IOT2023-labs/lab3_instructions.md

 1. Configure your device and installs the AWS IoT Greengrass Core software.
 2. Configure your cloud-based resources.

+First we will setup an access key.
+You only need to do this once per group (as long as you remember the key).
+1. In the AWS Console press your user name in the upper right corner and select _Security credentials_.
+You do not have permissions to most of the settings on this page, but under _Access keys_ there is the option for you to create a new one.
+Press _Create access key_ select _Other_ and press _Next_.
+Provide a description, e.g., your group members and press _Create access key_.
+2. Save the _Access key_ and _Secret access key_ to a text file on the VM (you can for example select _Download .csv file_).
+3. Press _Done_.

 Perform the following steps to setup the Greengrass software:

-1. In the AWS Console Go to _Services > Internet of Things > IoT Greengrass_.
+1. In the AWS Console go to _Services > Internet of Things > IoT Greengrass_.
 2. Under _Manage_ select _Greengrass devices > Core devices_.
 3. Press the button _Set up one core device_.
 4. Give the core device a unique name that you will remember.
 For example _GreenGrassCore-groupname_.
 Write down the name of the core.